InTandemDevTeam/Intandem-Registration-Project/InTandemRegistrationPortal/Readme.txt

 Apps that use ASP.NET Core Identity should also use HTTPS.
 To enable HTTPS see https://go.microsoft.com/fwlink/?linkid=848054.

-Apply migrations to Db created by ApplicationDbContext
+After adding custom user data apply migrations to Db created by ApplicationDbContext